 |Sales tax as a percentage of the income||2%||3%|

 From the above calculation, it is evident that though both the friends are paying the same tax amount, the sales tax of $112 is casting more burden on Tom than Sam.

-Let us take an example of fees levied by the government, two families with 3 members each planned to visit the city museum at the weekend.
+Let us take an example of the fees levied by the government.
+Two families with 3 members each planned to visit the city museum at the weekend.
 The entry fee is $50 per person.
-The first family’s monthly income is $5,000 per month and the second family’s income is $ 3,000 per month.
+The first family’s monthly income is $5,000, and the second family’s income is $ 3,000.
 Calculate the impact of fee payment on both families’ incomes.

 |Family 1||Family 2|

 |Entry fee of the museum for 3 members||150||150|